Oyatsumi/NarutoBrowserMmorpg/README.md

 Ps3.: For you to play without an admin account ("authlevel == 1"), remove this code from index.php, for instance:
 Once you create a new account it is a normal account, not an admin account and the game won't run.

+Ps4.: You may change the theme of the game to whatever you want to and keep using the engine.
+You can also use the psds and the already done graphics as you wish.

 	// Close game.
 	if ($controlrow["gameopen"] == 0) {
 	if ($userrow["authlevel"] != 1){